 Health Savings Accounts

-Health Savings accounts were established under a Medicare reform measure.
-The law allows anyone younger than 55 to make annual tax-deductible contributions of up to $3,400 per person or $6,750 per family for medical expenses not covered by health insurance, including insurance deductibles, co-pays, and prescriptions (for tax year 2017).
-Funds in the accounts can also be used to pay health premiums during a period of unemployment or for health expenses after retirement.
-Accountholders from 55 to 64 can make higher contributions to the accounts.
+Health Savings accounts were originally established in 2003 with the Medicare Modernization Act.
+Since then, anyone younger than the age of 55 may make annual tax-deductible contributions (up to $3,400 per person or $6,750 per family) for medical expenses not covered by health insurance.
+Funds in HSA accounts can also be used to pay for health premiums during unemployment or for health-related expenses after retirement.
+Accountholders between the ages of 55 and 64 can make higher contributions to their HSA accounts.

 Annual Contribution Levels for HSAs

-- Catch up contribution for individuals who are 55 or older is increased by statute to $1,000.
+- Catch-up contributions for individuals above the age of 55 is increased by statute to $1,000.

-- Individuals who are eligible individuals on the first day of the last month of the taxable year (December for most taxpayers) are allowed the full annual contribution (plus catch up contribution, if 55 or older by year end), regardless of the number of months the individual was an eligible individual in the year.
-For individuals who are no longer eligible individuals on that date, both the HSA contribution and catch up contribution apply pro rata based on the number of months of the year a taxpayer is an eligible individual.
+- Individuals who are eligible on the first day of the last month of the taxable year (typically December) are allowed the full annual contribution regardless of their previous months of eligibility.
+If an individual is no longer eligible on that date, both the HSA contribution and catch-up contribution apply based on the taxpayer’s number of eligible months that year.